MauroDataMapper/docs/docs/user-guides/user-profile/user-profile.md

 ## 1. Edit your profile

-When logged in to **[Mauro Data Mapper](https://modelcatalogue.cs.ox.ac.uk/mdm-ui/#/home)**, your user profile is displayed on the top right of the menu header.
+When logged in to [Mauro Data Mapper](https://modelcatalogue.cs.ox.ac.uk/mdm-ui/#/home), your user profile is displayed on the top right of the menu header.
 Click the white arrow and a dropdown menu will appear.
 The options available in this menu will depend on whether you are an **'Editor'** or an **'Administrator'**.

 ![Screenshot of user profile menu](user-profile-menu.png)